Read-The-Question/rtq-review/src/pages/md/papers/hampton-court-house--11-plus--maths--9999--sample-paper-1.md

 Part b) Wrong workings add factors in, wrong answer

 Part d) Use LCM in S3 and update other workings accordingly

+Part d has steps missing, show denominator becoming the same before adding the numerators like other questions.

+Part d has steps missing, show denominator becoming the same before adding the numerators like other questions.
 </div>

 <div class='review'>